MaximeCorp/naoto-exchange/README.md

 Each is reported at min / P50 / mean / P95 / P99 / max, and shown live in the
 dashboard alongside the order book.

-[How to reproduce the headline numbers: which binary generated the load, at what rate, for how long, and which cores were pinned or isolated.]

 ---